Ha-L0/Ha-L0.github.io/_posts/2023-08-06-[H4]-Proving-Grounds-Play-VULNHUB-dc-9.md

 ```

 We have the source code of the `test` binary.
 The binary simply reads the content from one file and appends it to another.
-What we can do here to exploit it is adding a new line to the `/etc/passwd` file to add a new `root` account.
+What we can do here to exploit it, is adding a new line to the `/etc/passwd` file to add a new `root` account.

 We start by creating the line we will add to `/etc/passwd`.
 ```bash